madeofpendletonwool/PinePods/README.md

  - [ ] Bugs
     - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a big with flet.
 Waiting for fix)
     - [ ] When changing theme, then selecting 'podcasts' page, the navbar does not retain theme
-    - [ ] There's an issue with Queue not working properly.
-Sometimes it just plays instead of queues
+    - [x] There's an issue with Queue not working properly.
+Sometimes it just plays instead of queues (Fixed when switching to flet audio control)
     - [ ] Pausing audio changes font color
  - [x] Episode Streaming via external web client doesn't currently work (Fixed, mostly.
 I now use flet audio controls to do everything)
  - [ ] Implement download episode checking throughout
  - [ ] Implement saved episodes view
+ - [ ] User self service creation
+ - [x] On hover user hello
+ - [ ] User container click stats page
- - [ ] Add caching to image server
+ - [x] Add caching to image server
  - [ ] Add loading wheels throughout
  - [ ] Allow local downloads to just download the mp3 files direct
  - [ ] Audio volume interaction